BlueBrain/Fivox/doc/feature/genericEventLoading.md

 simply "fivox://" (which is now used for the CompartmentLoader, but that could be changed), "fivoxfile://", "fivoxevents://", "fivoxgeneric://".

-### 2: Why not extend this feature for any loader, to be able to store the
+### 2: Why not extending this feature for any loader, to be able to store the event positions in a cache file after their initial creation?

-event positions in a cache file after their initial creation?
+_Resolution: Yes_ We can write the events from any loader, but read only from the GenericLoader (for now).

 It's an interesting possibility, specially considering the amount of time it takes in some occasions to just create the events based on a BlueConfig file and target, for example.
-The problem is that not every loader works the same way (for example the SynapseLoader loads by chunks, not everything at one at construction time), and this addition would also complicate the implementation and usage of each of the loaders.
+The problem is that not every loader works the same way (for example the SynapseLoader loads by chunks, not everything at once at construction time), and this addition would also complicate the implementation and usage of each of the loaders.
 For the events reading, we should keep this feature self-contained in the new GenericLoader, at least for now, and then we see if it is possible to extend it for any use case.
-For writing, there should not be any problem in making it available for any loader.
+For writing, there should not be any problem in making it available for any loader (the implementation